The care and well-being of every student is at the heart of boarding life at Clongowes and is an aspect that we feel sets us apart.

 Fourth Year (Transition Year)

-There are eighteen Houses and each House is made up of a cross-section of boys from every age group and is under the direction of a House Leader from Rhetoric, who is elected from among the boys in the Higher Line.
-A school Captain and Secretary are appointed from among the House Leaders.
+There are ten Houses and each House is made up of a cross-section of boys from every age group and is under the direction of a House Leader from Rhetoric, who is elected from among the boys in the Higher Line.
+A school Captain and two Vice Captains are appointed from among the House Leaders.
 Boys are encouraged to take on responsibilities together such as duties in the refectory, organisation of liturgies, and participation in inter-House sports.
 Election of Year Councils and a School Council also encourage pupil involvement in decision making.

 Living together in this way boys learn tolerance and respect for others, loyalty, consideration towards those less capable, and how to care for each other in times of need.